 This is the Collector’s Edition, which was exclusive to Europe.

 The box itself is really nice, it’s made from a soft material, and the matte black contrasts well with the shiny golden print.
-I also really like the design of Adam Jensen’s head on this box, built from triangular golden shards.
-It was one of the reasons for me to get this edition.
+We also really like the design of Adam Jensen’s head on this box, built from triangular golden shards.
+It was one of the reasons for us to get this edition.
 It’s really minimalistic and stylish.

 One thing that is annoying though, is that the paper sleeve with the information on it, was glued to the surface of the box.
 Luckily it could be removed without tearing the box, but it did leave some stains that were hard to remove.
 Why did they have to use glue at all, can’t the seal hold it together?